muratk3n/thirdwave/en/README.md

 ---

-Quick doomsday check, checking if there r any spikes in earthquakes globally
+Quick doomsday check, if there r any spikes in earthquakes globally

 No upward trend.
 Signal looks mean-reverting